scarlosteixeira/Tetris-game/README.md

   piece.shape.forEach((row, y) => {
     row.forEach((col, x) => {
       if (piece.shape[y][x]) {
-        // check if the actual piece colides with some piece is placed in the playable field array, if so, sets isColision to true. if (playableArray[piece.row + y + 1][piece.col + x]) {
+        // check if the actual piece collides with some piece that is placed in the playable field array, if so, set isColision to true. if (playableArray[piece.row + y + 1][piece.col + x]) {
           isColision = true
         }